Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Conclusion

 \section{Conclusion}

 In this paper, we introduce \name{}, a secure, privacy-preserving, and efficient federated learning framework designed to address the intertwined challenges of integrity and confidentiality in decentralized systems.
-Leveraging the permutation equivariance and invariance properties inherent in modern neural networks, \name{} employs innovative components such as Weight Shuffling and Shuffled Model Validation to enhance resilience against a wide range of attacks, including model poisoning and data leakage.
-Comprehensive evaluations across diverse datasets and embedded computing platforms demonstrate that \name{} effectively mitigates both integrity and confidentiality threats while maintaining high model accuracy and achieving up to 6.7$\times$ computational efficiency compared to alternative defense schemes.
-These results highlight the potential of \name{} as a practical and robust solution for secure federated learning in real-world scenarios, catalyzing future research in balancing privacy, security, and performance in decentralized systems.
+Leveraging the permutation equivariance and invariance properties inherent in modern neural networks, \name{} employs innovative components such as \textit{Weight Shuffling} and \textit{Shuffled Model Validation} to enhance resilience against a wide range of attacks, including model poisoning and data leakage.
+Comprehensive evaluations across diverse datasets and embedded computing platforms demonstrate that \name{} effectively mitigates both integrity and confidentiality threats while maintaining high model accuracy and achieving up to 6.4$\times$ computational efficiency compared to alternative defense schemes.
+These results suggest the potential of \name{} as a practical and robust solution for secure federated learning.